Tiny-Earth/DiscoveryDatabaseGuide/site/src/my-entries.md

 !!! note ""
     ![The same expanded Environmental Sample on the My Entries page, now with additional entries contained inside it](assets/Environmental Sample Box 2.png)

-!!! tip "Recommended: Review Entry Types Pages as Needed"
-    This guide is kept lightweight so that you can contribute to science faster.

-    You are not expected to be an expert on all thirteen database entry types before you begin -- And in a single class you almost certainly won't use them all!

-    Instead, keep the [Entry Types](entries/index.md) portion of this guide handy and consult it as necessary.

 So far, you've only added one Environmental Sample.
 Let's pause and plan what data you'll add throughout the rest of your research plan, and what order will be the most well-suited for you!